-So you’ve decided to take a break from your career and travel around the world.
+So you’ve decided to travel around the world.
 You’re looking at a pro/con matchup and realize that the pro team is looking a lot stronger this season.
 If you are like us, the risk of looking back and regretting the missed experiences in life is too great not to take this path.
 Now you are working through the pre-trip timeline and need to start putting together a packing list.
 Favorite high heels: check.
 Hoodie footie pajamas: check.
 Selfie stick… Hold on, you’re gonna need to check out our list before you start.

 This is a tough one.
 Most of us have the luxury of having anything we need available for most situations that arise in some closet nearby.
 Clothes for any possible weather, shoes for any occasion.
 That spare screw from your Ikea bookshelf and extra matching buttons for each of your pants.
 Now you need to pack things that will get you all the way around the world, in every imaginable weather and condition, and fit in a backpack.

-We have visited 27 countries on our continuous trip around the world and over 60 on 6 continents overall.
+We have visited over 25 countries on our continuous trip around the world and over 60 on 6 continents overall.
 This list has been adjusted and perfected through our trial and error.

 Our round the world trip involves mostly temperate or warm climates, so the packing list below was built accordingly.
 Trekking through the Himalayas in Nepal and Iceland have been the coldest section of our travels, but we did not pack all items for these legs of the journey upfront.
 Some area specific items which take up lots of room had to be purchased along the way and then donated such as heavy coats, sleeping bags and other cold gear.

-We built the list below for our own use and have added the items we felt were important to pack, along with our reasoning when appropriate.
+We built the longterm travel minimalist packing list below for our own use and have added the items we felt were important to pack, along with our reasoning when appropriate.
 Clothing is listed in items per person unless otherwise noted.